DigitalGenius-ui/DigitalGenius-ui/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at [https://miladamiri.netlify.app/](https://miladamiri.netlify.app/)
+- 👨‍💻 All of my projects are available at [Milad Tech](https://miladamiri.netlify.app/)

 - 💬 Ask me about **JavaScript, React JS**